AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedTargetingModel.md

 ```

-However, this require setting the Neural Network's parameters to these settings temporarily so that it can be biased to "NoEvent" at start up as shown below.
+However, this require setting the Neural Network's parameters to these settings temporarily so that it can be biased to "None" at start up as shown below.

 ```lua